 Credit risk is the risk of loss arising from a customer or counterparty failing to meet their financial obligations to the Bank as they fall due.
 The Bank provides credit through residential and commercial mortgages, secured and unsecured loans and credit cards.
 Credit risk also arises through other activities not directly related to the provision of services to clients, such as short-term investments and interbank loans relating to liquidity management.
-Residential and commercial mortgages comprise 90% (December 31, 2017 - 91%) of outstanding loans.
+Residential and commercial mortgages comprise 90% (September 30, 2018 - 90%) of outstanding loans.
 All mortgage lending is originated by the Bank and retained and serviced within its personal and business lending units.

-Maximum credit risk exposure at September 30, 2018 and December 31, 2017 is the carrying value of financial assets as shown on the consolidated statement of financial position as well as the value of commitments, as set out in Note 20.
+Maximum credit risk exposure at September 30, 2019 and September 30, 2018 is the carrying value of financial assets as shown on the consolidated statement of financial position as well as the value of commitments, as set out in Note 20.
 The consolidated statement of financial position does not take into account any collateral held as security or other credit enhancements.

-The types of financial instruments that are most exposed to credit risk are Cash and cash equivalents (Note 5), Investment securities (Note 6), Loans and advances (Note 8), and Due from related parties (Note 13).
+The types of financial instruments that are most exposed to credit risk are Cash and cash equivalents (Note 5), Investment securities (Note 6), Loans and advances (Note 8).